Let us introduce you!

 I also like that Collegis is a living, breathing entity that is constantly growing and evolving to provide what the market needs.
 I’ve been here since we started and it’s evolved so much in five years.

-Are you drawn to higher ed?
-If so, why?
+Why were you drawn to work in higher ed?

 My mom is a special education teacher so I’ve always been interested in working in the field of education.
 Higher ed is interesting because every institution has something unique to offer and comes with its own challenges as well.
 As a designer, this offers a great variety and a healthy challenge on a daily basis.

 What is one thing you’ve learned about higher ed since you started working at Collegis?

 There’s not a one-size-fits-all solution.
 Every college is unique and offers its own strengths and challenges.
 We have to take the same custom approach when it comes to representing their brands.

 What do you most value today from the experience you had as a college student?